clinde04/Gimkit-bot-1/README.md

 # Gimkit-bot
-A simple answer bot with 2 modes: Study mode and Bruteforce mode.
+A simple learn and answer bot.
 DISCLAIMER: My Products are for EDUCATIONAL PURPOSE ONLY.
 Don't use them for illegal activities.
 You are the only responssable for your actions!!!

 Source: